 The Jain Bird Hospital in Delhi expresses the Jain commitment to nonviolence and care for others.
-This 2500-year-old tradition traces its lineage back to Mahavira, who was given the honorific title of Jina, “Victor.”
+This 2500-year-old tradition traces its lineage back to Mahavira, who was given the honorific title of Jina, meaning Victor.

 In the busiest part of the old city of Delhi, across a traffic-choked road from the Red Fort, is the Jain Bird Hospital.
 Pigeons, which are legion in that part of the city, are its primary patients, brought to the hospital with broken legs and wings.
 There are special wards for those needing intensive care, and ordinary, enclosed wards on the first and second floors.
 The third floor is open to the sky; when the birds have recovered, they fly away.
 The hospital is one expression of the Jain commitment to nonviolence as an ethical stance toward all life.
 The Jains also sponsor animal shelters and hospices for dying cattle.
 Of course, they build many hospitals for people as well.

-Jainism as we know it dates back more than two thousand five hundred years to the life of its most recent spiritual pioneer, Mahavira.
+Jainism as we know it dates back more than 2500 years to the life of its most recent spiritual pioneer, Mahavira.
 Jain history with its long lineage of teachers reaches much farther back, even beyond the beginning of recorded human history, but the Jain tradition received its present form, with monastic and lay communities, during Mahavira’s lifetime.
-Mahavira, like the enlightened ones before him, was given the honorific title of Jina, “victor,” one who has conquered ignorance, achieved spiritual victory, and realized the luminous, perfect soul.
-Those who follow the path of the Jinas are called Jains.
+Mahavira, like the enlightened ones before him, was given the honorific title of Jina, “Victor,” one who has conquered ignorance, achieved spiritual victory, and realized the luminous, perfect soul.
+Those who follow the path of the jinas are called Jains.